arbor-sim/arbor/doc/py_recipe.rst

         No events delivered after this time [ms].
         Must be non-negative or ``None``.

+    .. function:: events(t0, t1)

+        Returns a view of monotonically increasing time values in the half-open interval [t0, t1).

 .. class:: explicit_schedule

     Describes an explicit schedule at a predetermined (sorted) sequence of :attr:`times`.